Peter Skellern: Cover versions

+Crowdfunded CD releases

 Since 2019, fans have crowdfunded CD reissues of Skellern's back catalogue.
-Two sets have been released by Mint Audio - The Complete Decca Recordings (2019) and The Complete Island and Mercury Recordings (2021).
-These sets feature all Peter's albums and singles from 1972 to 1982 except for Happy Endings.
+Two sets have since been released by Mint Audio, The Complete Decca Recordings (2019) and The Complete Island and Mercury Recordings (2021).
+These sets feature all of Skellern's albums and singles from 1972 to 1982, except for the Happy Endings album which was released by the BBC.
+In February 2024, another crowdfunding campaign was launched on Kickstarter to release on CD for the time.